Raiffeisen-DGTL/ViennaNET/Company.WebApi.Core.WindowsHosting/Readme.md

-# Сборка с расширением для запуска сервисов как Windows-службы
+# Extension library for running your app as Windows service

-Работает как для сервисов на основе Kestrel так и на основе HttpSys
+Works for Kestrel-hosted and HttpSys-hosted services

-#### Пример применения
+#### Example
-В корневом файле Program.cs необходимо вызвать метод-расширение RunAsWindowsService для сконфигурированного IWebHost :
+In main Program.cs you need to call RunAsWindowsService extension method for the configured IWebHost :

 		DefaultKestrelRunner.Configure()
                         .BuildWebHost(args)